-[Stoffelen and Anderson 1997] describe the so-called measurement space.
-In this space the three backscatter measurements are plotted along three axis, spanning the fore, mid and aft beam backscatter measurements.
+[Stoffelen and Anderson, 1997] describe the so-called measurement space.
+In this space the three backscatter measurements in each across-track WVC are plotted along three axis, spanning the fore, mid and aft beam backscatter measurements.
 As the satellite propagates and the wind conditions on the ocean surface vary in each numbered WVC, the 3D measurement space will be filled.
-CMOD5 [Hersbach 2007] describes the geophysical dependency of the backscatter measurements on the WVC-mean wind vector as derived from ERS scatterometer data.
-Since this dependency involved two geophysical parameters, namely two orthogonal wind components (or wind speed and direction), the 3D measurement space is filled with measurements closely following a 2D surface [Stoffelen and Anderson 1997].
-This folded surface is conical and consists of two sheets, one sheet for when the wind vector blows against the mid beam pointing direction (upwind section) and one for an along mid beam pointing direction wind vector (downwind section).
-The knowledge on the position of this surface through the Geophysical Model Function (GMF), CMOD5 provides a powerful diagnostic capability for the calibration and validation of the ASCAT scatterometer, since the same geophysical dependency should apply for both the ERS and MetOp scatterometers; see also [Anderson 2012].
+CMOD5 [Hersbach et al 2007] describes the geophysical dependency of the backscatter measurements on the WVC-mean wind vector as derived from ERS scatterometer data.
+Since this dependency involves two geophysical parameters, namely two orthogonal wind components (or wind speed and direction), the 3D measurement space is filled with measurements closely following a 2D surface [Stoffelen and Anderson, 1997].
+This folded surface is conical and consists of two sheets; one sheet applies when the wind vector blows against the mid beam pointing direction (downwind section).
+The knowledge of the shape of this surface through the Geophysical Model Function (GMF), CMOD5, provides a powerful diagnostic capability for the calibration and validation of the ASCAT scatterometer, since the same geophysical dependency should apply for both the ERS and MetOp scatterometers; see also [Anderson, 2012].

-Besides ocean calibration EUMETSAT relies on the rain forest response, the backscatter over sea ice and transponder measurements for ASCAT calibration [FIGA et al 2004].
-In this report we explore ocean calibration to achieve a continuous quality for the ASCAT-B wind processing.
-We assume that the main challenge lies in setting the antenna pattern or gain settings of the six beams and explore normalisation corrections to the experimental L1b backscatter data as provided by EUMETSAT during the commissioning phase of MetOp by investigating a parallel stream of backscatter data provided bt EUMETSAT.
-A synchronized data set containing L1b version 801 and 901 was provided by EUMETSAT, ranging from 2013-05-30 to 2013-06-03.
+Besides ocean calibration EUMETSAT relies on the rain forest response, the backscatter over sea ice and transponder measurements for ASCAT calibration [FIGA et al., 2004].
+In this report we explore ocean calibration to achieve a continuous quality for the ASCAT-A wind processing.
+We assume that the main challenge lies in setting the antenna pattern or gain settings of the six beams and explore normalisation corrections to the experimental L1b backscatter data as provided by EUMETSAT during the commissioning phase of MetOp by investigating a parallel stream of backscatter data provided by EUMETSAT.
+A synchronized data set containing L1b version 901 and 902 was provided by EUMETSAT, ranging from 2014-01-06 to 2014-01-12.
 In this document this synchronized data set is used.